Drew Waters Player Props: Royals vs. Mariners

 Drew Waters At The Plate

-- Waters is batting .237 with five doubles, three triples, seven home runs and 13 walks.
+- Waters has five doubles, three triples, seven home runs and 14 walks while hitting .238.

+- In 57.9% of his 57 games this season, Waters has picked up at least one hit.
+He's also had 12 multi-hit games.

-- Waters has driven in a run in 16 games this year (28.6%), including five games with more than one RBI (8.9%).
+- Waters has an RBI in 16 of 57 games this year, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.